How to Fix “No Device Drivers Were Found” Error Installing Windows?

 Creating a folder named ‘drivers’

-8. Right-click on the .zip file and select Extract to “F6flpy-x64-Non-VMD”.
+8. Right-click the .zip file and select Extract to “F6flpy-x64-Non-VMD”.

-Note: It is recommended to use WinRAR or 7-Zip for extracting the file.
+Note: Use WinRAR or 7-Zip for extraction.

 Extracting Driver Folder